Best hydration packs 2023 – comfortable ways to carry water on your bike

 Back protector eats into storage space

-Find out more in our in-depth review of the Camelbak HAWG Pro 20.
+Find out more reasons why it's a top pack it in our Camelbak HAWG Pro 20 review.

 Specifications